More Information for Businesses

 A bag ordinance could affect the types of bags many businesses provide their customers.
 Following are five key points businesses should know about the proposed ordinance:

 - Reusable bags – whether made of plastic or other materials – would have to meet several requirements.
-For example, reusable bags provided by retailers must be
+For example, reusable bags provided by retailers would have to be

-- Under the proposed ordinance, retailers would be required to charge at least 10 cents for new reusable bags and paper bags.
-Customers receiving supplemental food assistance are excluded from this rule.
+- Under the proposed ordinance, retailers would be required to charge at least 10 cents for new, reusable plastic bags and paper bags.
+Customers receiving supplemental food assistance would be excluded from this rule.

 - Retailers would keep the proceeds from the bag charge to cover costs associated with complying with the proposed ordinance, offering recycled paper or reusable bags and providing educational materials.

 - Some single-use plastic bags would still be available, including: